-Closely linked to defining the terms and conditions of the employment is the creation of a comprehensive outline of the position profile.
+Closely linked to defining the terms and conditions of the employment or practice arrangements is the creation of a comprehensive outline of the position profile.
 The position profile serves a number of purposes:

-- It helps you and your colleagues come to a consensus on the expectations and requirements of the new physician position in your practice.
-The position profile provides clarity on details of the position requirements and defines the practice characteristics. - It is an essential tool to fully inform physician candidates of your opportunity. - It can be used to craft an effective job posting - Importantly, a position profile that clearly defines the qualifications, expectations and abilities required for the role provides you with a "road map" to guide you through the hiring process.
+- It helps you come to a consensus on the expectations and requirements of the incoming physician.
+The position profile provides clarity on details of the position requirements, defines the practice characteristics and its context in the facility or community. - It is an essential tool to fully inform physician candidates of your opportunity. - It can be used to craft an effective job posting - Importantly, a position profile that clearly defines the qualifications, expectations and abilities required for the role provides you with a "road map" to guide you through the screening, interviewing and hiring process.